ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 # App Configuration server SDK for Go
 {: #ac-golang}

 {{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Golang web and mobile applications, microservices, and distributed environments.
 {:shortdesc}

 ## Integrating server SDK for Go
 {: #ac-integrate-golang-sdk}

 {{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Golang web and mobile applications, microservices, and distributed environments.
-You can evaluate the values of your feature flag by integrating the {{site.data.keyword.appconfig_short}} SDK.
+You can evaluate the values of your property and feature flag by integrating the {{site.data.keyword.appconfig_short}} SDK.

 1. Install the SDK using the following code from the `git` repository.